 The CFO’s office is pushing hard on a significant increase to the right of a policyholder to cancel a public adjuster contract without penalty.

-During a Senate Banking and Insurance Committee Meeting on February 4th, 2020 and a House Insurance and Banking Committee meeting of January 28, 2020 testimony was heard FAPIA lobbyist Senator Steven Geller as well as Florida’s CFO Jimmy Patronis regarding the CFO’s proposed language to increase the right to rescind (ROR) your contracts after a declared state of emergency.
+During a Senate Banking and Insurance Committee Meeting on February 4th, 2020 and a House Insurance and Banking Committee meeting of January 28, 2020 testimony was heard by FAPIA lobbyist Senator Steven Geller as well as Florida’s CFO Jimmy Patronis regarding the CFO’s proposed language to increase the right to rescind (ROR) your contracts after a declared state of emergency.
 We encourage you to watch both video links above.

 CASES OF PUBLIC ADJUSTER NON-PERFORMANCE ARE AT ISSUE